CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Accessing the service requires logging in twice by entering your username and password.

 * In October 2024, SD Connect was updated.
 Files from the previous version are still compatible, but you may encounter issues due to file format changes.
-For step-by-step instructions on dowlaoding files stored witht eh previos version, please check this [information].(/sd-connect-download-old-version.md)
+For step-by-step instructions on dowlaoding files stored with the previous version, please check this [information].(/sd-connect-download-old-version.md)

 General considerations: